imvbhuvan/nl2sql/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to reach out to the below-mentioned email ID.

 ## License